bbriggs/bitbot/README.md

 Assuming a config file named `config.yaml` in your local directory:
 ```
-docker run -d -it -v $(pwd):/some/directory bbriggs/bitbot --config /some/directory/config.yaml
+docker run --rm -it -v `pwd`/config.yaml:/app/config.yaml bbriggs/bitbot --config /app/config.yaml
 ```

+Remember that if you're running in Docker, your Prometheus bind address must be 0.0.0.0 + some port and you must publish that port using `-p`